gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 chunks and DTLS chunks follows the rules defined below:

 - When the association is in states CLOSED, COOKIE-WAIT, and COOKIE-ECHOED, any Control chunk is sent unprotected (i.e. plain text).
 No DATA chunks shall be sent in these states and DATA chunks received shall be silently discarded.

 - When the DTLS Chunk is in state PROTECTED and the SCTP association is in states ESTABLISHED or in the states for association shutdown, i.e. SHUTDOWN-PENDING, SHUTDOWN-SENT, SHUTDOWN-RECEIVED, SHUTDOWN-ACK-SENT as defined by {{RFC9260}}, any SCTP chunk including DATA chunks, but excluding DTLS chunk, will be used to create an SCTP payload that will be encrypted by the DTLS 1.3 protection operation and the resulting DTLS record from that encryption will be the used as payload for a DTLS chunk that will be the only chunk in the SCTP packet to be sent.
 DATA chunks are accepted and handled according to section 4 of {{RFC9260}}.

+- If an SCTP restart is occurring there are exception rules to the above.
+The COOKIE-ECHO and COOKIE-ACK SHALL be sent protected by DTLS chunk using a restart DCI.
+The DTLS chunk with restart DCI is continuning to protect any SCTP chunks sent while being in SCTP state ESTABLISHED until the DTLS chunk state reaches VALIDATION, where a newely established traffic DCI SHALL be used instead for protecting future SCTP chunks.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3